 Free Cash Flow

-Altria’s free cash flow metric reflects the cash available after accounting for capital expenditures.
+You can find the definition of free cash flow here: free cash flow.
+In short, free cash flow reflects the cash available after accounting for capital expenditures.

-Altria has such massive free cash flow because it spends almost nothing on capital expenses.
+Altria has maintained a high level of free cash flow largely because it incurs minimal capital expenditures.

 Operating Cash Flow Margin